 You organise your travel to the destination yourself.
 If you want assistance with organising your flight tickets etc, please contact us.

 We warmly recommend that you plan a few extra days here if you have the time!
 It is a very interesting place and well worth some “non-wine” tourism too!
 We can assist you with booking additional hotel nights if you want.

-For this trip to take place we must have a minimum of 6 participants registered at the “book before” date.
-We only take a maximum of 10 persons on the tour.
+For this trip to take place we must have a minimum of 4 participants registered at the “book before” date.
+Maximum number of travel guests: 10.

 Book This Tour

 Booking is confirmed by paying the booking fee of 300 EUR.
 Full payment should be received at the latest one month before the departure date (see our terms and conditions).
 Details on how to pay will be sent to you when you register.

 - phone: +33 1 58 88 04 66 or +33 6 80 45 35 70 (+33 is the country code for France)